Loud in a crowd: Nissan range gets grille makeover

 The concept car to be unveiled in Beijing is a close-to-final production version of the Friend-Me, executives familiar with the move said.
 Nakamura said Nissan plans to start selling a mass-market version of the car in China and elsewhere in 2015.
 He declined to elaborate.

 Nissan increased its global sales by 3.1 percent last year to 5.1 million vehicles.
-In China, sales of Nissan, Infiniti and Venucia - a joint venture with Dongfeng Automobile - brands rose by almost a fifth last year to 963,117 vehicles, giving it 5.7 percent market share, according to LMC Automotive data.
-(Editing by Ian Geoghegan)
+In China, sales of Nissan, Infiniti and Venucia - a joint venture with Dongfeng Automobile (600006.SS) - brands rose by almost a fifth last year to 963,117 vehicles, giving it 5.7 percent market share, according to LMC Automotive data.